rokkocevar/taparavi/README.md

 avti is a web app made in Ruby on rails for my class RPA.
 Live preview

-A live version of the application is hosted on www.avti.menih.top link do spletne strani nebo deloval zaradi herokota in njegovih serverjev` Features
+A live version of the application is hosted on https://www.avti.menih.top/

+Features

     Account registration and login with the Devise Gem.